Can You Write Fragile on a USPS Box? (All You Need to Know)

 Therefore, you must pack it up correctly, and use as much bubble wrap or packing peanuts as you can.
 But can you also mark the outside of the box?
 Can you write fragile on a USPS box and ensure the package receives preferential treatment?
 Keep reading to find out!

-You can write fragile on a USPS box, but that doesn’t always mean the package will receive the gentlest care while in transit in [currentyear].
+You can write fragile on a USPS box, but that doesn’t always mean the package will receive the gentlest care while in transit in 2024.
 Customers might instead consider purchasing a “Fragile” sticker from USPS, though this does not ensure protection against damage either.
 Instead, customers are encouraged to purchase insurance as a backup in case damage occurs.

 To learn more about how much a fragile sticker from USPS costs, if they actually protect your packages from rough handling, and even some best practices for shipping fragile items, keep reading!